pl3onasm/AADS/algorithms/dynamic-programming/wd-matching/README.md

 ${\color{darkseagreen}\text{\Large The key idea}}$

-The idea is to think of the subproblems in terms of the ${\color{peru}\text{prefixes}}$ of the text and the pattern.
+The idea is to think of the subproblems in terms of ${\color{peru}\text{prefixes}}$ of the text and the pattern.
 To consider each subproblem, we start at the end of the text and the pattern, and work our way towards the beginning.
 At each step, we consider the last character of the text and the pattern, and determine whether they match.
 If they do, we move one step back in both the text and the pattern.
 If they don't, we consider the wildcard characters `*` and `?` in the pattern, and move back in the text accordingly.
 If we reach both the beginning of the text and the pattern, with all characters matching, then the pattern matches the text.

 The subproblems are ${\color{peru}\text{overlapping}}$, as the same prefixes of the text and the pattern may be considered multiple times during the matching process.
 The subproblems also exhibit ${\color{peru}\text{optimal substructure}}$, as the result of the matching of the prefixes can be expressed in terms of the matching of their prefixes.
 This makes the problem a good fit for dynamic programming.